Scott Coe

-Scott Coe (born March 16, 1980 in Winnipeg, Manitoba) is a former professional Canadian football linebacker.
-He was drafted by the Hamilton Tiger-Cats in the fifth round of the 2002 CFL Draft.
-He played high school football at Kelvin High School and college football at Manitoba.
+Scott Coe (born March 16, 1980, in Winnipeg, Manitoba) is a Canadian former professional football linebacker.
+He was drafted by the Hamilton Tiger-Cats in the fifth round of the 2002 CFL draft.
+He played high school football at Kelvin High School in Winnipeg and college football at the University of Manitoba.

 Coe has also played for the Calgary Stampeders and Edmonton Eskimos.